Analysis | One role a Jan. 6 commission could play: Building an agreed-upon set of facts

 But this is a pipe dream.
 Republicans recognize that this offers only a political downside, even if it might offer an upside to reality and national cohesiveness.
 Fox News wouldn’t actually cover it in that way, just as it reframed the impeachment trial itself as it unfolded.

-There are a lot of reasons that there’s a gulf in partisan understanding of what happened.
-And there’s a reason that people like Mitch McConnell prefer that gulf to any effort to close it.
+There are a lot of reasons for the gulf in partisan understanding of what happened.
+And there’s a reason people such as Mitch McConnell prefer that gulf to any effort to close it.